PeterBaltov/ikbr-algo-trading/PHASE6_SUMMARY.md

 ## 📋 **Overview**

-Phase 6 represents the culmination of the ThetaGang algorithmic trading framework by implementing comprehensive, production-ready trading strategies.
+Phase 6 represents the culmination of the moneytrailz algorithmic trading framework by implementing comprehensive, production-ready trading strategies.
 This phase transforms the theoretical framework built in Phases 1-5 into practical, executable trading algorithms.

 ## ✅ **Implementation Status: PRODUCTION READY**